New rational cubic fourfolds arising from Cremona transformations: Birational involution on the Veronese locus

 Since the inverse $F_V^{-1}$ is defined in a similar way, we also have

 Hence $e'=2h'-h=2(2h-e)-h$, and thus

 Equations \eqref{eqn:quadricsThroughVero} and \eqref{eqn:cubicSecVero} provide the transformation rules between the two bases for $\Pic(\Gamma)$ induced by $p$ and $p'$.
-Moreover, \eqref{eqn:cubicSecVero} reflects the fact that the secant variety of $V$, i.e. the cubic defined by the determinant of matrix \eqref{eqn:deterVero}, is contracted by $F_V$ onto $V'$.
+Moreover, \eqref{eqn:cubicSecVero} reflects the fact that the secant variety of $V$, which is projectively equivalent to the cubic defined by the determinant of matrix~\eqref{eqn:deterVero}, is contracted by $F_V$ onto $V'$.

 \begin{prop} The map $F_V$ induces a birational involution